consbio/databasin-arcgis-geoprocessing-tools/docs/tabulate.rst

 interest can be represented as one or more points, lines, or polygons (limited to one type of geometry per analysis).

-This tool creates a custom Albers Equal Area (WGS84 datum) projection centered over the area of interest to use as the standard throughout processing; however, the native projection of the target dataset will be used if it is an equal-area projection, such as Albers Equal-Area, Lambert Azimuthal Equal-Area, or UTM.
+This tool creates a custom Albers Equal Area (WGS84 datum) projection centered over the area of interest to use as the standard throughout processing; however, the native projection of the target raster dataset will be used if it is a valid projection for calculating areas, such as Albers Equal-Area, Lambert Azimuthal Equal-Area, or UTM.

 For raster analysis, the tool uses one of two methods: